raubritterott/MMM-SwitchBot/README.md

 # MMM-SwitchBot
-Use this template for creating new MagicMirror² modules.

-See the [wiki page](https://github.com/Dennis-Rosenbaum/MMM-Template/wiki) for an in depth overview of how to get started.

-# MMM-SwitchBot

-*MMM-SwitchBot* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays ...
-[Module description]
+*MMM-SwitchBot* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays that displays data of your SwitchBot sensors exposed by the Switchbot API.

+For more information on the API [API](htttps://github.com/OpenWonderLabs/SwitchBotAPI).

 ## Screenshot